Shade-Blade/ProjectElemental/README.md

 	- (Luna) Hold B to Illuminate (makes some materials tangible and others intangible)
 - Items, Badges
 	- Items have mostly written descriptions telling you what they do
+	- Items can have modifiers if the Item Modifiers option is enabled
 	- Badges have descriptions (some have very rough descriptions that will need to be rewritten later)
 - Writing in general
 	- Most writing is either placeholder or rough draft level